jtgry/AAS/_pages/publications/index.md

 Many past issues of the _Journal of Alabama Archaeology_ are available for purchase.
 [Download the current price list](/files/JournalIssues.pdf) of available issues.
 Send your request and your check to:

-Alabama Archaeological Society 13075 Moundville Archaeological Park Moundville, Alabama 35474
+Alabama Archaeological Society

+UWA Station 22

+University of West Alabama

+Livingston, AL 35470

 #### **Supported Publications**